-Full-time First-Time First-Year Full-time Undergrad (Incl.
-First-Year) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 232 1055 19 В Number of students in line a who applied for need-based financial aid 175 886 14 С Number of students in line b who were determined to have financial need 142 773 11 D Number of students in line c who were awarded any financial aid 142 733 11 E Number of students in line d who were awarded any need- based scholarship or grant aid 142 733 10 F Number of students in line d who were awarded any need- based self-help aid 106 459 4 G Number of students in line d who were awarded any non- need-based scholarship or grant aid 52 165 1 Η Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 61 211 1 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 78 34

-J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC(PLUS loans, unsubsidized loans, and private alternative loans) \$ 26,372 \$ 25,531 \$ 5,477 к Average need-based scholarship and grant award of those in line e \$ 24,588 \$ 23,268 \$ 5,388 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 2,929 \$ 3,800 \$ 1,593 м Average need-based loan (excluding PLUS loans. unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 2,929 \$ 3,800 \$ 1,593
+Number of Enrolled Students Awarded Aid First-time Full- time First-year Students Full-time Undergrad (Incl.
+First-Year) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) 266 990 82 В Number of students in line a who applied for need- based financial aid 208 795 62 С Number of students in line b who were determined to have financial need 187 711 61 D Number of students in line c who were awarded any financial aid 187 711 52 E Number of students in line d who were awarded any need-based scholarship or grant aid 187 709 25 Number of students in line d who were awarded any need-based self-help aid 187 709 41 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 96 183 0 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 120 412 0 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 78.90% 77.50% 23.90% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$28,461 \$29,272 \$5,482 K Average need-based scholarship and grant award of those in line e \$25,845 \$27,034 \$5,164 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,349 \$3,688 \$1,100 М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,349 \$3,688 \$1,100

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

+- · Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.

-Full-time First-Time First-Year Full-time Undergrad (Incl.
-First-Year) Less Than Full-time Undergrad Ν Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 105 231 4 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 24,595 \$ 23,690 \$ 6,530 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 5 11 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 13,300 \$ 13,947 \$ O
+Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time First-year Students Full-time Undergrad (Incl.
+First-year.)
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 161 246 2 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$25,981 \$25,968 \$3,285 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 40 55 1 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$12,968 \$12,577 \$9,450

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include: